thomaslaurenson/LiveDiff/README.md

 `LiveDiff-1.0.0.exe -h`

-To capture and compare a system changes use LiveDiff without any arguments.
-This will capture one system snapshot, prompt you to perform an action (e.g., install an application), capture another snapshot, compare the two snapshots and output an APXML report.
-The snapshot process is looped until the user decide to exit the program.
+LiveDiff can be executed without any command line arguments to begin a looped snapshot collection and comparison cycle.
+The general operation is: 1) A snapshot is collected of the file system and Windows Registry; 2) An action is performed by the user (e.g., install an application); 3) Another snapshot is collected; 4) The before and after snapshots are compared and differential analysis performed to determine system level changes (e.g., files that have been created during application installation).
+This snapshot and comparison process is looped until the user decide to exit the program.

+To start a looped snapshot and comparison process, execute LiveDiff without any command line arguments:

+`LiveDiff-1.0.0.exe`

+LiveDiff has a variety of command line arguments to provide additional functionality when performing system-level reverse engineering.
+This functionality and the associated command line arguments are discussed in the following subsections.

 #### Dynamic Blacklisting